kylegl/valheim/README.md

 ## Auto fill hot key!

-Tired of hitting e a million times?
+Tired of smashing E a million times?
 This shortcut will auto fill kilns, furnaces, whatever.
 The script is only active when the game window is open.

 The shortcut is: **ALT E**